flaviogp/sunnyside-agency-landing-page-main/README.md

 Your users should be able to:

-- View the bar chart and hover over the individual bars to see the correct amounts for each day

-- See the current day's bar highlighted in a different colour to the other bars

-- View the optimal layout for the content depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

-- Bonus: See dynamically generated bars based on the data provided in the local JSON file

 ## My process